Parachute demonstration at Nationals game triggers false alarm evacuation at US Capitol - KESQ

 CNN has reached out to Capitol Police, the Nationals, the Army and the Federal Aviation Administration for comment.

+In a statement, House Speaker Nancy Pelosi blamed the FAA for the incident.

+“The Federal Aviation Administration’s apparent failure to notify Capitol Police of the pre-planned flyover Nationals Stadium is outrageous and inexcusable,” the California Democrat said.
+“The unnecessary panic caused by this apparent negligence was particularly harmful for Members, staff and institutional workers still grappling with the trauma of the attack on their workplace on January 6th.”

-Air traffic controllers at Reagan were aware of the Golden Knights flight, according to a recording from liveatc.net.
+Air traffic controllers at Reagan, however, were aware of the Golden Knights flight, according to a recording from liveatc.net.

 At 6:21 p.m, a controller at the airport’s tower advised a Southwest airlines flight that “two miles Northeast of National’s tower, there’s the Golden Knights plane,” and said they were in the vicinity of the stadium.